Natalie Osborne: Reception

 At the 2004 British Soap Awards, Mulheron was nominated in the category of Sexiest Female for her portrayal of Natalie.
-Virgin Media profiled some of Hollyoaks "hottest females" in their opinion, of Natalie they stated: "The claws were out when Jack Osborne's niece, Natalie, landed in Hollyoaks.
+A writer from Virgin Media profiled some of Hollyoaks "hottest females" in their opinion, of Natalie they stated: "The claws were out when Jack Osborne's niece, Natalie, landed in Hollyoaks.
 The sexy madam charmed the pants off many a man during her brief stay but she was unceremoniously sent back to Scotland after getting pregnant."
 James Hastings of the Daily Mirror branded the character a "man-eater" and a "spoilt temptress".
+Lucy Lather from Inside Soap branded Natalie an "irritating" character.
+When Gordon Cunningham (Bernard Latham) and Helen Cunningham (Kathryn George) were killed off in a car crash storyline, Lather wished that the show's producers had also killed off Natalie "while they were at it".
+A Soaplife reporter branded Natalie a "femme fatale" type of character and assessed that "Natalie's a girl who knows just what she wants - and usually just how to get it."